 FOLLOW Coach Stewart on Twitter

-Matt Stewart joined the Storm as its newest Assistant Coach in August 2016.
-The 25-year-old arrived in Tri-City after serving as an assistant in 2015-16 at Lawrence University, a NCAA Division III school in Appleton, Wisconsin that competes in the North Collegiate Hockey Association.
+The Storm hired Stewart in August 2016.
+He arrived in Kearney after serving as an assistant in 2015-16 at Lawrence University, a NCAA Division III school in Appleton, Wisconsin that competes in the North Collegiate Hockey Association.

 A former defenseman, the Brighton, Michigan native played three seasons in the USHL; one with the Ohio Jr. Blue Jackets (2007-08) and two with the USHL’s Green Bay Gamblers (2009-11).
 Stewart won the Clark Cup in 2010 and was coached by current Tampa Bay Lightning Head Coach Jon Cooper.
 In 2011, Stewart made the Clark Cup Final with Green Bay.